-- To define the p-value, we need to calculate the empirical mean correlation matrix from the simulations in 3., and translate this to a matrix of angles.
+- To define the matrix-level p-value, we first need to calculate the p-values for each of the cells.
+This requires calculating the empirical mean correlation matrix from the simulations in 3., and translating this to a matrix of angles.
 Then we obtain the empirical cdf's of these "mean-angles" with a 'look up' to the entire angles distributions from 3.
-Often these will be close to 0.5, but asymmetry can be notable in some cases (see APPENDICES) and must be properly accounted for. - The p-value is calculated in two steps: determine the distance between the cdf's of the angles of the specified correlation matrix (or just the cdf's if only these are specified) and those of the "meanangles," and sum the (usually two) tails BEYOND this distance (under notable asymmetry, this is sometimes just one tail see Graph 1 below); then multiply all of these summed tail-density values for all of the cells.
-This product is the p-value for the matrix.
+Often these will be close to 0.5, but asymmetry can be notable in some cases (see APPENDICES) and must be properly accounted for as below. - The cell-level p-values (2-sided) are based on the distance between the cdf's of the angles of the specified correlation matrix and those of the "mean-angles," and the sum of the (usually two) tails BEYOND this distance (under notable asymmetry, this is sometimes just one tail - see Graph 1 below).
 Below are the tail probabilities for two cells with the same "mean-angles" cdf's and distributions, but different specified correlation values/cdf's: